c3ypt1c/BlockchainMemory/README.md

 # BlockchainMemory
-Self verifying memory chain.
+It's correct because it exists.

 ## Basic Concept:
-It's basically a BitCoin inspired way to store data.
+A BitCoin inspired way to store data.
 It guarantees that your data is not changed at the start of the file.
 It uses a strong cryptographic hashing algorithm to check the data.
-Instead of using hashes, we use salts.
+Instead of using hashes, we use salts to generate hashes with a certain desired characteristics.
+These characteristics are the 0's at the start of hex digested hash.

 ## File Architecture:
 The file is split into different parts: